 Use post-it notes where employees can leave fun encouraging messages to each other.

 Print and hand out a fun habit tracker.

 We made a pdf habit tracker for you here!

-This way people can tick off each day to remember to share some positive comments about fellow coworkers.
+This way people can tick off each day.
+An easy way to remember to share some positive comments about fellow coworkers.